tanpinxi/Orbital2020/README.md

 #### Interactive Dashboard (User Interface)
 We are using an open-source modular framework, Cube.js, to build the main analytics dashboard / control panel for the users.
 Cube.js is run back-end as a service, managing the connection to a mySQL database and pre-aggregation, query-queueing and more.
 Cube.js also exposes an API for our front-end application, allowing us to build customised dashboards and other analytics features.
 Using ReactJS, we are able to customise the user interface of the analytics dashboard.

+### Internal Use

+Github for version control and collaboration.

 ### Feature Breakdown